 Best Overall Solar Charger

 One downside to this panel is its weight.
-It's a bit heavy, weighing in at 23.5 ounces.
-As a result, it's better suited for frontcountry use.
-Other than that, this panel receives high marks across the board.
+Weighing in at 23.5 ounces, it's a bit heavy.
+As a result, it's better suited for front-country use, though it will excel wherever you use it.
+Other than its weight, this panel receives high marks across the board.

 Best Bang for the Buck